 You’ve taken the time to plan out your vacation.
 Now it’s time to be sure you have all the important road trip essentials needed to make your travels as safe and comfortable as possible!

 These travel tips are great no matter how far you’re driving and no matter if it’s your car or a rental.
-Sure you won’t need all of them, but adding a few of these to your inventory will make all your future road trips that much better.
+Sure, you won’t need all of them, but adding a few of these to your inventory will make all your future road trips that much better.

-Read on and see how many of these road trip essentials you need to add for your next adventure.
+See how many of these road trip essentials you need to add for your next adventure.

-What are Road Trip Essentials?
+What Are Road Trip Essentials?

 Depending on how far you’re road-tripping, you’ll want to make sure you have many of these essentials when traveling.
 Some things may be more important to you depending on if it’s a solo road trip or a family excursion, but these are the items you’ll want to have with you.